Skip to Content

 Just make sure you open one before you reach 40!

 This is really up to you.
-With a cash LISA, it’s simply looking for the best interest rate.
+With a cash LISA, I simply look for the best interest rate.
 At the moment, Moneybox has the best interest rate, but that’s only for the first year.
-If you’re looking longer-term, Nude is probably the best option.
-Yes, it costs £2 per month, but the better interest rate should outweigh the fee in the long term.
+If you’re looking longer-term, Tembo is the better option as you won’t see a big drop after the first year.

-It’s just a shame that all of these companies seem to be offering very similar rates.
+It’s just a shame that the rest of the LISA providers seem to be offering very similar rates.
+You would hope they would be a little more competitive.

 Stocks and shares can be harder to choose because you will be charged different fees.
 Mine is held with Nutmeg, which I chose for its ease of use and selection of funds.
 You can see my full Nutmeg Lifetime ISA review to see how well it has performed for me.